AMENDED AND RESTATED

 In order to conduct official Society business, a quorum must be present.
 A quorum is three voting Executive Committee members.

 The Executive Committee shall meet at least three times a year unless otherwise agreed by a majority of the Executive Committee members.

 The Executive Committee may refer matters to other committees or work groups for reports to the Society or the Executive Committee.
 In assigning tasks to committees or work groups, the Executive Committee shall at their discretion, delegate authority to the committee or work group.

 The Executive Committee may assemble and review reports of other committees for inclusion on the agenda of Society meetings and request expansion or clarification of reports that are inadequate.

-The Executive Committee shall oversee the preparation of periodic or annual reports described in law or submitted by the Executive Director or Treasurer.
+The Executive Committee shall oversee the preparation of periodic or annual reports described in law or submitted by the President/CEO or Treasurer.

-The Executive Committee shall prepare and submit Society comment to all private sector and private institutional entities on issues that impact people with MPS and related diseases and their families.
-The Executive Committee shall edit, review and approve by simple majority vote or unanimous consent, Society public policy statements and recommendations directed to legislative, executive (regulatory) and judicial branches of the state and federal governments with the appropriate consultation with the Legislative Committee.
+The Executive Committee shall prepare and submit Society comment to all private sector and private institutional entities on issues that impact people with MPS and and ML and their families.
+The Executive Committee shall edit, review and approve by simple majority vote or unanimous consent, Society public policy statements and recommendations directed to legislative, executive (regulatory) and judicial branches of the state and federal governments with the appropriate consultation with the Advocacy Committee.

 Section 2.
 Standing Committees

-The President shall appoint at the first regular meeting of the Board of Directors following his/her taking office, subject to approval of the Board of Directors, the following standing committees, including Chairs.
+The Chairman of the Board shall appoint at the first regular meeting of the Board of Directors following his/her taking office, subject to approval of the Board of Directors, the following standing committees, including Chairs.
 Committee chairs set the committee yearly work plan with the approval of the Board and have authority to implement such work plans.

 (A).
 Family Support